GoekeLab/bambu-pipe/README.md

 #

 ### **Installation**
-To run this pipeline, you will need the following dependencies:
+Install the following dependencies before running the pipeline:
 - [Nextflow](https://www.nextflow.io/docs/latest/install.html)
 - [Docker](https://docs.docker.com/engine/install/ubuntu/) (or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html_) if you do not have user permissions for Docker).